pkeuter/mongo-azure-backup/README.md

 A little helper to create a backup of a mongodb using `mongodump`, storing the dump in azure blob or file storage using `azcopy`.

+Modified to allow logging in into Azure via service credentials

 Tools used:

  - [azcopy](https://docs.microsoft.com/de-de/azure/storage/common/storage-use-azcopy-linux)